-I was born in Washington, D.C., one of three Army brats who traveled in Europe and some of the States from a very young age.
-A long and checkered career has included working in a variety of jobs, including janitor, fast-food worker, stadium peanut vendor, movie theater cashier and occasional projectionist, copy editor, reporter, music-magazine associate editor, marketing writer, Web site producer and editor at The New York Times.
+My first great FADE IN: In Washington, D.C., one of three Army brats who traveled in Europe and some of the States from a very young age.
+A long and professionally diverse life and career have resulted in my working in a variety of roles, including janitor, fast-food worker, stadium peanut vendor, movie theater cashier and occasional projectionist, copy editor, reporter, music-magazine associate editor, marketing writer, Web site producer and editor at The New York Times.

-I wrote my first screenplay at 19.
-The horror.
+I wrote my first screenplay at 19 (the horror).
 But a passion that might be a profession has to start somewhere.
-From that humble beginning, I moved on to various news departments of The New York Times, and roles as movies editor for BET Weekend Magazine; indie theater marketing director; senior web editor for Current TV; and a reporter and news editor for NBCNews.com.
-And I kept writing movies, a slave to the keyboard and the vision that only I could make out in the distance.
+From that humble beginning, I've moved on to expanding my knowledge base about modern film: consuming the work of Godard, Truffaut, Lumet, Kubrick, Coppola, Scorsese, Spikes Jonze and Lee, DuVernay, Coogler, McQueen; reading screenplays, and trying to grasp the complexities of the form.
+Professionally, I moved into various journalistic roles at the San Francisco Chronicle and The New York Times, and roles as movies editor for BET Weekend Magazine; indie theater marketing director; senior web editor for Current TV; and a reporter and news editor for .
+And I kept writing movies, a slave to the keyboard and the vision that only I could make out at a distance.

-But that was then.
-As of January 2015, I live in Los Angeles.
+But "former" necessarily means "rear-view mirror."
+That was then, for now.
+Now I live in Los Angeles.
 Change is good.

 Prove Me Innocent